Crown v. Stevens: Cast

+Production

+Director Michael Powell said of the five "quota quickies" he directed for producer Irving Asher at Warner Bros.'
+Teddington Studios, that they were "a damn sight more honest and more entertaining" then other films he worked on at the time, "because they were not trying to be anything but what they were, and they were tailored from first-class scripts".
+These were cut down to 50 pages by the story department and handed over to the director.
+Powell called Crown vs. Stevens, his next-to-last film for Asher, a "tight little drama".

 Critical reception

 At the time of the film's release, Kinematograph Weekly called it a "Vivid portrayal of a young woman who commits murder and then tries to poison her husband, thereby involving his employee, a witness to the former crime.
 Plot is entirely suited to those who do not demand that a crime story should justify its existence by reaching too high an artistic level in theme, acting or presentation.
 Definitely unsuited to the family, the picture may nevertheless find a place in the average programme as a quota thriller"; while more recently, TV Guide called it "Occasionally suspenseful," though opined "the plot is soggy and the actors all wet"; whereas Dennis Schwartz noted "a very entertaining little melodrama," and concluded "The acting honors go to (Beatrix) Thomson.
 The stage actress was superb as the quintessential femme fatale, and easily steals this film from her capable co-stars."